 An MRSA screen is a test that looks solely for the presence of MRSA and no other .
 It is primarily used to identify someone who may be with MRSA.
 Reasons for screening include determining whether extra precautions are required to ensure the bacteria are not spread, or occasionally to identify the source of an outbreak.

 The most widely used test to identify MRSA colonisation is .
-This confirms the presence of MRSA and allows the organisms to be further characterised, however culture often takes one to two days to yield a result.
+This confirms the presence of MRSA and allows the organisms to be further characterised with antibiotic testing, however culture often takes one to two days to yield a result.

 Some hospitals have instituted measures to control the spread of MRSA by screening patients they feel are at risk, other hospitals screen all new admissions.
 When an outbreak of MRSA is under investigation, screening of health care workers, family members and close contacts may be performed to identify the potential source of infection and to help devise a plan of containment.
 In some settings, such as nursing homes, a large number of people may be screened.